-This two storey extension, partly because of its position and manner, has come to dominate the original house behind

-The juxtaposition of a contemporary extension to the main body of an existing building can best be handled by contrasting an extremely lightweight and transparent structure using high quality materials and detailing either for the extension or as a link to a heavyweight masonry component.
+This two storey extension, partly because of its position and manner, has come to dominate the original house behind extension to the main body of an existing building can best be handled by contrasting an extremely lightweight and transparent structure using high quality materials and detailing either for the extension or as a link to a heavyweight masonry component.
 The transition from old to new allows the form of the original building to be clearly identified and conserved.